 Setting the scope, I look at some of the factors China uses to define itself: law, politics, economics, technology and communications.
 Enormous legal and political changes have shaped Chinese media over the last 40 years and now the digital world is further cross-pollinating the landscape.
-The government rules by controlling the information flow helped by the profit imperative of western technological companies.
-China subverts the idea that the Internet will bring about democratic change.
+The government controls the information flow helped by the profit imperative of western technological companies.
+China subverts the idea the Internet will bring about democratic change.
 Its growing clout in world affairs means their position will only harden.
-But hope exists.
-Despite sophisticated shields and compliant media, subversive messages are getting to the people formerly known as the audience.
+Despite sophisticated shields and compliant media, subversive messages are getting to the people.
 The less well regulated activities of bloggers and social networkers are subverting China Communist norms.
 Since the 1980s reforms of Deng Xiaoping, China has danced subtly with democracy while always keep the steady party hand at the tiller.
-The Internet provides the greatest challenge yet to that centralised power.

 The People’s Republic of China has always been deeply uncomfortable with an independent fourth estate.
 The Communist Party has maintained a monopoly on state power for 60 years and sees the media as a strategic sector of control.
-It has no immediate intention of relinquishing that control.
 A couple of weeks ago China blocked access to Twitter, Flickr, and Hotmail in the latest attempt to stop online discussion of the Tiananmen crackdown.
-Despite the opening of the Chinese economy that began during the Deng era, the country’s information space is restricted by regulations inherited from pre-reform years.
-At the national level, the main broadcasting stations and newspapers are controlled by the state while provincial and municipal authorities oversee regional and local newspapers and television stations.
-The effect is to ensure that state propaganda messages dominate the press and the airwaves.
+Despite the opening of the Chinese economy, the country’s information space is restricted by regulations inherited from pre-reform years.
+The main broadcasting stations and newspapers are controlled by the state while provincial and municipal authorities oversee regional and local newspapers and television stations.
+State propaganda messages dominate the press and the airwaves.

-A sense of the complexities of Chinese journalism emerges in the annual reviews of the journalist lobby bodies.
-Freedom House sees China as middle of the road.
+Journalist lobby body Freedom House sees China as middle of the road.
 It calls the country “partially free” with tight official control and a crackdown on dissent balancing increasing the apparent benefits of media commercialisation.
 Reporters Sans Frontières is less impressed ranks the country 167 out of 173 in its press freedom index.
-It Chinese authorities continue to arrest journalists as a result of bad publicity from reports on corruption and nepotism.
-But the very fact that so many journalists are so frequently jailed and attacked shows a willingness on the part of many of its practitioners to defy the machinery of state to get out dissenting messages.
+It says Chinese authorities continue to arrest journalists as a result of bad publicity from reports on corruption and nepotism.
+That so many journalists are so frequently jailed and attacked shows a willingness on the part of many of them to defy the machinery of state to get out dissenting messages.

 In theory, the dissidents are supported by the constitution.
 China, unlike Australia, has a bill of rights.
-Usually more honoured in the breach, its very existence shows a willingness to accept new ideas.
+Usually more honoured in the breach, its existence shows a willingness to accept new ideas.
 Article 35 of China’s 1982 Constitution guarantees freedom of expression, press, assembly, association, demonstration, and protest.
-But these very admirable democratic rights have mostly been trumped in practice by other more vaguely worded articles which prescribe the media’s right to infringe upon other interests of the state.
+These admirable democratic rights have been trumped in practice by other more vaguely worded articles which prescribe the media’s right to infringe upon interests of the state.
 The media must keep state secrets, respect social ethics, and safeguard “the security, honour and interests of the motherland”.
-In practice, they are governed by the Communist “party principle” which comprises of three elements: the media must accept the party’s ideology as its own; the media must spread the party’s programs, policies and directives; and the media must accept party leadership, organising principles and press policies.
+They are governed by the Communist “party principle” three elements: the media must accept the party’s ideology as its own; the media must spread the party’s programs, policies and directives; and the media must accept party leadership, organising principles and press policies.
 The fourth estate is a branch of the state.
 Those facets of journalism that serve wider purposes such as freedom of the press, objectivity, truthfulness and news values are all subordinate to the “party principle”.

 The only watchdog allowed is the Communist Party itself.
 It controls the media through the Central Propaganda Department.
-This Orwellian creation is charged with dealing with politically sensitive news (Freedom House 2008, p 89-90).
-But the media pay the price for this interference: its credibility suffers.
+This Orwellian creation is charged with dealing with politically sensitive news.
 As jailed journalist Dai Qing said in 2002, “In the Chinese media, only the weather reports can be believed”.
-Despite the scepticism, Chinese journalists do engage with the news.
-As the interviews with Chinese journalists in China Ink demonstrate, workers in the field have a willingness to address public issues in ways similar to their western counterparts.
+But workers in the field are willing to address public issues in ways similar to their western counterparts.
 They subvert Chinese norms in subtle ways that are a testament to their journalistic craft.
 The view of Hu Zhibin is typical:

 “If we have to play the role of government mouthpiece, we do it perfunctorily and at the same time we provide information.
 For instance, if the government announces new grain and oil price adjustments, we’ll put the old and new prices side by side so the people can see them clearly.
 If the government wants us to report on the achievements of the tenth five-year plan, we’ll try to point out some of the more interesting aspects, such as…how much the water shall be improved, achievements related to the interests of the people”.

-Zhibin and the others were able to practice the 5 Ws and H of journalism because of the 1980s reforms.
-Deng and his cadres were single-minded in their quest for face-paced development and integration with international norms.
+In the 1980s Deng and his cadres were single-minded in their quest for fast-paced development and integration with international norms.
 Chinese media got more in tune with the “interests of the people” and began to break free of Communist shackles.
 Journalists began to write about economic inefficiencies and political corruption hoping that a freer media would promote economic reforms.
 However, that trend did not survive the government crackdown on pro-democracy demonstrators at Tiananmen Square in 1989.
 According to American journalist Harrison E. Salisbury who was in Beijing at the time, the media were complicit in the crackdown: